 Everything that goes down the drains in your home, including sinks, showers, and toilets, will come through one main drainage pipe and enter your septic tank.

-There are specific compartments or T-shaped outlets within your septic tank that prevent the sludge and scum from leaving the tank to go to the drain field area.
+There are specific compartments or T-shaped outlets within your septic tank that prevent the sludge and scum from leaving the septic tank to go to the drain field area.

-If your drain field gets overloaded and has too much liquid, it may result in flooding.
+If your leach field gets overloaded and has too much liquid, it may result in flooding.
 Flooding in your drain field area can cause sewage to flow to the ground surface or cause other backups in your household plumbing, including toilets and sinks.

 Lastly, the wastewater will percolate into the soil.
 This process removes any of the harmful bacteria, viruses, and chemicals.

 Read our blog on how to find your septic tank.

 If you are still unsure, it is never a bad idea to have a professional come out to check for you.